Pathology Residency Program

 - UT Southwestern University Hospitals

 - Dallas Veterans Affairs Medical Center

-For those residents with a strong commitment to an academic research career, the Laboratory of Molecular Pathology within our department offers opportunities for both short-term elective and longer-term intensive research training funded by the Department.
+For those residents with a strong commitment to an academic research career, the Molecular Pathology Core within our Department offers opportunities for both short-term elective and longer-term intensive research training funded by the Department.